dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/multitenancy.md

 ## Supporting multi-tenancy

 There are many approaches to implementing multi-tenancy in applications.
 One common approach (that is sometimes a requirement) is to keep data for each customer in a separate database.
 The schema is the same but the data is customer-specific.
 Another approach is to partition the data in an existing database by customer.
+This can be done by using a column in a table, or applying multiple schemas to the same table.

-Both approaches are supported by EF Core.
+All approaches are supported by EF Core.

 For the approach that uses multiple databases, switching to the right database is as simple as providing the correct connection string.
 When the data is stored in a single database, a [global query filter](/ef/core/querying/filters) makes sense to ensure that developers don't accidentally write code that can access data from other customers.